OpenIPC/openipc.github.io/trademark.md

 The OpenIPC project reserves the right to **revoke the right to use labels** without refund if the device no longer meets the standards or the vendor breaches the terms of the agreement.

-### Brand contacts

-For all questions regarding the use of trademarks: brand@openipc.eu

 ## OpenIPC Inside